 Telephone prefixes are assigned to carriers in particular geographic areas (rate centers).
 In the past, numbers used to be assigned in blocks of 10,000, which had to the potential to result in stranded telephone numbers that were left unused.
-In order to address this problem, the IURC petitioned the FCC for authority to implement 1,000 block number pooling for more granular assignment.
+To address this problem, the Commission petitioned the FCC for authority to implement 1,000 block number pooling for more granular assignment.
 Upon receiving approval, pooling became mandatory in order to extend the life of the 812 area code.

 What is the area code relief process?

 As the 812 area code was approaching its projected exhaust date, the NANPA called industry stakeholders together to discuss and recommend a form of relief.
-The industry then filed a petition for relief with the IURC on August 3, 2012 in Cause No. 44233.
+The industry then filed a petition for relief with the Commission on Aug.
+3, 2012, in Cause No. 44233.
 The Commission set a procedural schedule, holding educational sessions, field hearings, and evidentiary hearings to determine the appropriate relief method.
 On July 31, 2013, the Commission issued its Order approving the overlay of a new area code, 930.

 What are the options for area code relief?